gradienthealth/pydicom-3/doc/tutorials/filesets.rst

 ==========

 In this tutorial you've learned about DICOM File-sets and the DICOMDIR file.
-You should now be able to use the :class:`~pydicom.fileset.FileSet` class to create new File-sets, and to load, search and modify existing ones.
+You should now be able to use the :class:`~pydicom3.fileset.FileSet` class to create new File-sets, and to load, search and modify existing ones.